miguelcjalmeida/TheChosenOnes/README.md

 ---

-## Author

-Created by **Scotilen**

----

 ## Feedback and Issues

-If you encounter bugs or have suggestions, please report them on the mod page or repository.
+If you encounter bugs or have suggestions, please report them on the official Across the Obelisk discord server.

 Enjoy your run, and may you truly be one of **The Chosen Ones**.

 ## Credits
-- A big thanks to Ameuzito for helping me out with testing of the multiplayer!
+- A big thanks to Ameu for helping me out with the testing of the multiplayer, and suggesting so many ideas!
 - Thanks VidereJP for playing it with us